-Also, if he thinks that this is the most compelling argument atheists have, why does he (1) misunderstand it as a argument against god rather than an argument against a benevolent god and (2) not do the intellectual courtesy of quoting an actual atheist’s framing of the argument?
-I suspect the answer to both is the bishop’s desire for east strawmen.
+Also, if he thinks that this is the most compelling argument atheists have, why does he (1) misunderstand it as an argument against god’s existance rather than an argument against a benevolent god and (2) not do the intellectual courtesy of quoting an actual atheist’s framing of the argument?
+I suspect the answer to both is the bishop’s desire for easy strawmen.

 He argues that his god allows suffering for the greater good, after all “No Hitler, no Maximilian Kolbe” I don’t swear a lot, so this is only my second “Fuck you bishop” of the book.
 Oh, and also ‘No Catholic Church’s two millennia of anti-Semitism, no Hitler, no Maximilian Kolbe.’